prosodylab/prosodylab-alignermodels/README.md

 ### Sign Up

-Go to [Github's home page](https://github.com) to make an account if you do not have one.
+Follow the instructions on [Github's home page](https://github.com) to make an account.

 ### Installation